As Tennessee, others target drag shows, many wonder: Why?

 “It is a space where people explore their identities,” said La Fountain-Stokes, who has done drag himself.
 “But it is also a place where people simply make a living.
 Drag is a job.
 Drag is a legitimate artistic expression that brings people together, that entertains, that allows certain individuals to explore who they are and allows all of us to have a very nice time.
 So it makes literally no sense for legislators, for people in government, to try to ban drag.”

 Drag does not typically involve nudity or stripping, which are more common in the separate art of burlesque.
-Explicitly sexual and profane language is common in drag performances, but such content is avoided when children are the target audience, such as at drag story hours.
+Explicitly sexual and profane language is common in drag performances, but such content is avoided when children are the target audience.
 At shows meant for adults, venues or performers generally warn beforehand about age-inappropriate content.

 The word “drag” does not appear in the Tennessee bill.
 Instead, it changes the definition of adult cabaret in Tennessee’s law to mean “adult-oriented performances that are harmful to minors.”
 It also says “male or female impersonators” now fall under adult cabaret among topless dancers, go-go dancers, exotic dancers and strippers.